saurabh-consultadd/Django-Project/README.md

 - `BlogApplication/`: Project settings and configuration.
   - `settings.py`: Configuration settings.
-  - `urls.py`: Project-wide URL routing.
+  - `urls.py`: Project-wise URL routing.
 - `blog/`: Contains the Django app for Blog Application.
   - `models.py`: Defines the `Posts` and `Comments` models.
   - `views.py`: Contains API views for posts and comments.
   - `serializers.py`: Serializers for the models.
+  - `permissions.py`: Permissions for different roles.
   - `urls.py`: URL routing for the app.

 <br/>